 Irises, 1889

-Color without tension is rare; this has it.
+Color without tension is rare; the hand-painted Irises replica has it.
 Bedrooms and entries love its calm clarity, and soft textiles make the blues feel richer.
-It rewards a simple frame and a wall that doesn’t compete.

 Wheat Field with Cypresses, 1889

-Wind in the grain and a dark, steady cypress give a living room or stair landing both movement and a spine.
-Natural rugs, travertine, and a touch of greenery nearby let the landscape feel like a window that happens to be painted.
+Wind in the grain and a dark, steady cypress give a living room or stair landing both movement and a spine with this Wheat Field with Cypresses reproduction.

 Olive Trees, 1889

-Textured greens and warm ground tones are at home in sunrooms and dining spaces with plants.
+Textured greens and warm ground tones are at home in sunrooms and dining spaces with this Olive Trees Van Gogh replica.
 It connects easily to rattan, limewash, and pottery, and it likes daylight—the more the better.

 Almond Blossom, 1890

-Hopeful and serene, this is the painting that greets you gently in nurseries, yoga corners, and dressing areas.
-Pale blue walls and light wood keep it fresh, and morning light makes it feel newly opened each day.
+Hopeful and serene, the Almond Blossom replica is the painting that greets you gently in nurseries, yoga corners, and dressing areas.

 Auvers‑sur‑Oise: Final Days, Clear Voices (1890)